sole/4x4JS_vol2/README.md

-# Four to the beat JS
+# Four to the beat JavaScript, vol 2

 "In the era of information overload, simple slides just don’t cut it.

 Brace yourselves, for you’re going to experience a never-seen-before JavaScript talk.
 Or rather, a meta-talk: a continuous, seamless display of rich media content where I’ll describe how you can build this kind of engaging, hypnotic talks that involve the speaker, audio, visuals and a good dose of beats.
 All it takes is a little bit of rhythm."

-This is the software I used for my JSConf.eu talk.
+This is the software I used for my [GDG DevFest BCN](http://bcn.gdgdevfest.com/) talk.
 To run it you need to fire up the node.js server but before that you need to install the dependencies.
 So...

 * clone
 * cd to the dir